JohnPhilipPearson/spaceapps2017/README.md

 # Spaceapps2017
-Spaceapps components AngularJS 4.X, Unity Virtual Reality Images and Clarifai Artificial Intelligence
+Frontierless components AngularJS 4.X, Unity Virtual Reality Images and Clarifai Artificial Intelligence

-The plan is to take space data, model it in Virtual Reality and use Artificial Intelligence to help us understand space.
+Frontierless plan is to take space data, model it in Virtual Reality and use Clarifai custom model using their Artificial Intelligence to help us understand space.
 Share all of these tools with the people across the Earth.
 Come up with a plan where we need to go.

 ### [Clarifai](https://www.clarifai.com/)
 ### [Clarifai npm](https://github.com/Clarifai/clarifai-javascript)